zengm-games/json-web-streams/README.md

 ### `jsonPaths: (JSONPath | { path: JSONPath; schema: StandardSchemaV1 })[]`

 The first argument to `JSONParseStream` is an array specifying what objects to emit from the stream.
-The `JSONPath` type is a string containing a [JSONPath](https://en.wikipedia.org/wiki/JSONPath) query.
-JSONPath is a query language for JSON to let you pick out specific items from your whole JSON object.
+The `JSONPath` type is a string containing a JSONPath query.
+JSONPath is a query language for JSON to let you pick out specific values from a JSON object.

 (The `JSONPath` type is just a slightly more restrictive version of a string.
 I wish it could completely parse and validate the JSONPath syntax, but currently it just enforces some little things like that it must start with a `$`.)